matushalicka/ezarr/README.md

 - [Whisper ASR Webservice](https://github.com/ahmetoner/whisper-asr-webservice) is a general-purpose speech recognition model.
 It is trained on a large dataset of diverse audio and is also a multitask model that can perform multilingual speech recognition as well as speech translation and language identification.
 - [Recyclarr](https://recyclarr.dev) is a command-line application that will automatically synchronize recommended settings from the TRaSH guides to your Sonarr/Radarr instances.
 - [EmulatorJS](https://emulatorjs.org) is a self-hosted javascript emulator for various system.
+- [Ombi](https://ombi.io) is a self-hosted web application that automatically gives your shared Plex or Emby users the ability to request content by themselves!
+Ombi can be linked to multiple TV Show and Movie DVR tools to create a seamless end-to-end experience for your users.

 ## Using
 1. To get started, clone the repository in a directory of your choosing. **Note: this will be where